Creating wellbeing with real-time public data

 “The ethical review ensured that the results were interpreted correctly, and we were able to respond quickly to emerging ethical considerations.
 In addition to information security, we paid attention to, for example, our own preconceptions when interpreting the results, and to the fact that we do not inadvertently strengthen social dividing when communicating the results.
 Together, we have created operating methods for ethical evaluation that can also be utilized by other actors,” says Anna Seppänen, CEO of CoHumans Oy, who supported the project’s ethical process.

-This article was originally published at Tampere Smart City Week website on February 10th, 2022.
+This article was originally published at the Tampere Smart City Week website on February 10th, 2022.